 Providing alcohol to minors is an offense.
 Do not do it or you will be asked to leave.

-Please obey all directions from the Stewards, Constables and Marshals.
+Please obey all directions from the Stewards, Constables, Marshals, and Officers of the Stewarding Team in their areas of authority.

 The token given to you at the gate must be carried and displayed at all times; it must also be shown at the gate for re-entry.